TheSwanFactory/hclang/TUTORIAL.md

   ; ( 1 > 5 ) ?
 100 : 10
   # 10

-Note that this assumes that applying nil to anything other than a closure has no effect.
+Note that this requires that applying nil to anything other than a closure has no effect.

-### Dataflow Operators
+### Iterators

 We use '|' for map, in homage to the UNIX pipeline.